trysparrow/sparrow-landing/_posts/2020-03-23-coronavirus-response-act.md

 * Save 20-40 hours of Human Resources Team’s time per leave.
 * Coordinate with the Payroll team to ensure accurate wage integration is provided to the employees.

-To learn more, please join Sparrow’s free webinar on Friday March 27, 2020 that will discuss more details about various state and federal programs and support services for individuals affected by COVID-19.
-For more updates like these, check back regularly and follow us on social media.
+To learn more, please [join Sparrow’s free webinar](https://www.eventbrite.com/e/caring-for-your-team-in-the-covid-19-pandemic-tickets-100346814022) on Friday March 27, 2020 that will discuss more details about various state and federal programs and support services for individuals affected by COVID-19.
+For more updates like these, follow us on social media.